csci-1301/csci-1301.github.io/labs/Random/readme.md

 Write a program that:

 #.
-Let computer choose a random number between 0 and 100 and store that number at a variable.
+Starts by having computer choose a random number between 0 and 100.
+Store that number at a variable.
 #.
-Asks the user to enter a numerical value, and stores the user's answer in a variable.
+Asks the user to enter a numerical value between 0 and 100 and stores the user's answer in a variable.
 #.
-Add an if statement, displays on the screen `"You guessed correctly"` if the number entered by the user matches the number selected by computer.
+Add an if statement that displays on the screen `"You guessed correctly"` if the number entered by the user matches the number selected by computer.
 #.
 Add an if statement that displays on the screen `"Too high!"` if the number entered by the user is strictly greater than the number selected by computer.
 #.
-Add an if statement that displays on the screen `"Too low!"` if the number entered by the user is strictly than the number selected by computer.
+Add an if statement that displays on the screen `"Too low!"` if the number entered by the user is strictly smaller than the number selected by computer.
 #.
-Add an if statement that displays on the screen `"You found a multiple of my favorite number!"` if the number entered by the user is a multiple of the number selected by computer,
+Add an if statement that displays on the screen `"You found a multiple !"` if the number entered by the user is a multiple of the number selected by computer,
    but different from it.
 #.
 When user enters a number that does not match computers selection, the user should be able to enter another number.
 This continues until user guesses correctly.
 #.
 Keep count of how many guesses it takes for the user to arrive to the correct answer.
 After user guesses correctly, display that count, for example: